 The Initiatives are Kanban cards that can be created on the Initiatives Workflow and on the Timeline Workflow.
-They visualize your projects, epics or bigger tasks.
-To learn more about Initiative please, check the dedicated article.
+They are commonly used to visualize projects, epics, or bigger tasks.
+To learn more about Initiatives, check the dedicated article.

 Create Initiative on the Initiatives Workflow: